karthikmedam/mydocuments/CHEF.md

 	1. 3.87.185.66 —> is public ip of the node machine
 	2. —ssh-user ec2-user --sudo -i —> is commands
 	3. ~/ramhari.pem —> I have send my aws.pem file to the workstation’s home using scp commands.
 (EXAMPLE: aws.pem is my             pem key to connect aws machine which you create while lunching the ec2-instance)
-        4.  -N nodenew2 -y —> is commands
+        4.  nodenew2 —> is node name